Table of Contents

 Adverse effects of H2 blockers:

-- Rare adverse effects are blood dyscrasias and blockade of cardiac H2 receptors (especially by intravenous administration) causing bradycardia and hypotension; therefore intravenous injections are given over 30 minutes.
+- Rare adverse effects are blood dyscrasias and blockade of cardiac H2 receptors (especially by intravenous administration) causing bradycardia and hypotension; therefore intravenous injections are given in intervals over 30 minutes.

-- In critically ill patients, intravenous H2 blockers may increase risk of nosocomial pneumonia.
+- In critically ill patients, intravenous H2 blockers may increase the risk of nosocomial pneumonia.

-- It prolongs half-lives of drugs like warfarin, phenytoin, and clopidrogel by interfering with hepatic cytochrome P450 pathways.
+- It prolongs the half-lives of drugs like warfarin, phenytoin and clopidrogel by interfering with hepatic cytochrome P450 pathways.

 Proton pump inhibitors (PPIs)